-There are over a dozen Disney World character meals if you add up every option from all four theme parks plus Disney World resorts.
-This makes it difficult to find the right mix of characters, food, and location for your perfect Disney World character meal.
-To help you choose the right Disney World character dining experience we’re providing an overview of every Disney World character meal.
+If you add up every option from all four theme parks plus Disney World resorts, there are almost a dozen Disney World character meals.
+Finding the right mix of characters, food, and location for your perfect Disney World character meal is a challenge.
+Choose the right Disney World character dining experience for your group using our review of every Disney World character meal available.

 Disney World Character Dining At Theme Parks: